Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 As with a car engine, the generator engine needs ample amounts of oil for it to run smoothly.
 Too little oil can not only cause the generator to stop working but permanently damage the engine.
 Your generator might have a broken “check oil” message, so check the oil levels and add more oil to see if low engine oil is the issue.

-Clogged carburetors are one of the most common reasons why generators won’t start or run properly.
+Clogged carburetors are one of the most common cause of why generators won’t start or run properly.
 You’ll have to disassemble and properly clean the carburetor to check if this is the case, which can be time-consuming and stressful if you desperately need to use the engine.

 If you’re in a pinch, you can open the choke and spray into it with carburetor cleaner, but fully cleaning the carburetor is your best bet at ensuring this isn’t the issue.